 All deferred taxes have been used with the sale of the participation of Socfin in December 2016,

-The Deduction for Notional Interest is also completely used this year. (expiration date: 31/12/2018).
-These deferred tax assets on unused notional interest deductions have not been recognised.
+Report of Deduction for Notional Interest was completely used previous year.
+These deferred tax assets on unused notional interest deductions was not recognised.

 Deferred tax liabilities are related to items included in other comprehensive income only.